Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Meta-learner: forecast combination and selection tasks

 \subsection{Neural network design}

-In our multi-task methodology, the meta-learning model is a deep neural network composed of two subnetworks, or branches: the first one solves a regression task while the second one solves a classification task.
-The goal of the regression task is to learn the weights of the base forecasting methods by minimizing the error of combined forecasts, while the selection of forecasting methods according to the diversity criterion is treated as an auxiliary classification task.
-The output of both tasks is then combined to obtain the final weights of the convex combination.
+In our multi-task methodology, the meta-learning model is a deep neural network composed of two subnetworks, or branches: the first one solves a regression problem while the second one solves a classification problem.
+The goal of the regression problem is to learn the weights of the base forecasting methods by minimizing the error of combined forecasts, while {an auxiliary task provides diversity-aware supervision through a classification problem}.
+The outputs of the two tasks are then combined to obtain the final weights of the convex combination, {with the auxiliary branch acting as a gating mechanism on the regression outputs.
+We note that the regression branch alone can in principle assign low weights to unsuitable forecasters, thereby performing an implicit form of soft selection.
+However, this mechanism is driven solely by the forecast-combination loss and does not explicitly account for relationships among forecasting methods, such as redundancy due to high similarity.
+The auxiliary branch therefore provides an additional signal that is not captured by the forecast-combination loss alone.
+This signal is incorporated through the classification loss and biases the learned combination weights toward subsets of forecasters that are jointly accurate and diverse}.